Call for Applications (Closed)

 The AIM-AHEAD program is partnering with Science Collaborative for Health Disparities and Artificial Intelligence Bias Reduction (ScHARe) to offer AIM-AHEAD stakeholders, trainees, mentees, and consortium partners a training opportunity designed to increase the diversity of researchers skilled in AI/ML by providing training on the utilization AI for population health research, leveraging the ScHARe) Terra workspaces.

 ScHARe is powered by Terra, an open-source data analysis platform based on Google Cloud Platform.
 Terra was developed by the Broad Institute of MIT and Harvard in collaboration with Microsoft and Verily.
-Using ScHARe’s Terra resources, researchers and their collaborators can access and cross-link the same publicly available or controlled-access data.
+Using ScHARe’s Terra resources, researchers and their collaborators can access and cross-link the same publicly available data.
 They can also create secure online spaces for collaboratively running large-scale analyses and sharing reproducible results and resources.

 This 8-month training program will engage a cohort of 25 individuals from academia, industry, and community-based organizations in utilizing AI for population health research.
 Trainees will develop foundational AI skills for community engagement and applying ethical principles to promote health equity.
 Specifically, trainees will develop skills to: